-Preamble: Electromagnetic fields is the foremost pre-requisite course for most of the subjects in Electrical Engineering.
+Preamble: Electromagnetic fields are the foremost pre-requisite course for most of the subjects in Electrical Engineering.
 This course introduces the concepts of electric field and magnetic fields and their applications which will be utilized in the development of the theory for power transmission lines and electrical machines.

-- Study the coordinate system and study the production of electric field and potentials due to different configurations of static charges. - Understand the behavior of electrostatic fields in conductors and dielectrics. - Study the magnetic fields produced by currents in different configurations. - Understand the concepts of moving charges on magnetic fields. - Identify the magnetic potential and its properties. - Impart knowledge on concepts of Faraday's laws, induced emf.
+- 1. Study the coordinate system and study the production of electric field and potentials due to different configurations of static charges. - 2.
+Understand the behavior of electrostatic fields in conductors and dielectrics. - 3.
+Study the magnetic fields produced by currents in different configurations. - 4.
+Understand the concepts of moving charges on magnetic fields. - 5.
+Identify the magnetic potential and its properties. - 6.
+Impart knowledge on concepts of Faraday's laws, induced emf.